drpicox/david-rodenas.com/_notes/robot-cleaning-ai.md

 It has been tested with multiple individuals executed separately.
 Each individual is tested 14 times (days) with the same room and the same dust and 500 steps.
-Each individual remembers what was learnt from previous day.
+Each individual remembers what was learn from previous day.
 Lines are individuals, vertical is performance, horizontal are days.

 <amp-img layout="responsive" width="1228" height="427" src="{{ site.baseurl }}/assets/images/robot-cleaning-ai_rl-improved.png" alt="Performance Improved Reinforcement Learning AI"></amp-img>

-Algorithm performance seems a little bit caotic, but it performs really good.
-All individuals outperforms the manufacturer and random algorithm from the first day, and have a cloose behavior to the best genetic algorithm in just few days.
+Algorithm performance seems a little bit chaotic, but it performs really good.
+All individuals outperforms the manufacturer and random algorithm from the first day, and have a close behavior to the best genetic algorithm in just few days.
 There is an oscillation in results performance (which should be studied carefully in the future) but eventually (every 4 or 5 days) it